MalloryWittwer/image-analysis-field-guide/src/README.md

 ## 🧑‍🤝‍🧑 Join the community

-- Join us on our *Matrix server* by connecting to [element.epfl.ch](https://element.epfl.ch/#/room/#image_analysis_hub-launchpad:epfl.ch).
+Join our *Matrix server* by connecting to [element.epfl.ch](https://element.epfl.ch/#/room/#image_analysis_hub-launchpad:epfl.ch).
-- Subscribe to our [Newsletter](https://imaging.epfl.ch/news) to catch up with our latest news and events.
-- Find more info at imaging.epfl.ch.

 ## 🤝 Contribute

 Send an email to imaging@epfl.ch if you’d like to contribute to this material.
-We’d be happy to receive your suggestions and to know more about the topics you are interested in.
+We’d be happy to receive your suggestions and to know more about the topics you are interested in!